-- Exams (3 in-class exams, each worth 20%, together accounting for 60% of your final grade) may involve a combination of multiple-choice, matching, fill-in-the-blank, and short-answer/essay questions.
-Not only will you be responsible for demonstrating your mastery of the core terminology and concepts introduced during class, experiment demonstrations, and in the assigned readings, you will be asked to apply this learning to draw sound conclusions from (and highlight limitations of) sample experiments/data using your understanding of relevant theories/models of human cognition.
-The assigned CogBooks readings/activities are considered foundational for the work we do during class meetings.
-As such, you will be responsible for (and may be tested on) the foundational material presented in the textbook, even if it was not explicitly covered in class.
+• Exams (3 in-class exams, each worth 20%, together accounting for 60% of your final grade) may involve a combination of multiple-choice, matching, fill-in-the-blank, and short-answer/essay questions.
+Not only will you be responsible for demonstrating your mastery of the core terminology and concepts introduced during class, experiment demonstrations, and in the soomo assigned readings, you will be asked to apply this learning to draw sound conclusions from (and highlight limitations of) sample experiments/data using your understanding of relevant theories/ models of human cognition.
+The assigned Soomo readings/activities are considered foundational for the work we do during class meetings.
+As such, you will be responsible for (and may be tested on) the foundational material presented in the web text, even if it was not explicitly covered in class.
 Study guides also will be posted on Brightspace in advance of each exam.
 The second exam will assess your handling of material introduced after the first exam.
-The final exam will be cumulative, covering material presented since the very beginning of the course but with a particular focus on the material introduced since the second exam. - CogBooks Modules (20% of your final grade) is a digital, adaptive learning platform built to work on your laptop, tablet, or phone so you can study whenever and wherever you'd like.
-Replacing a printed "one-size-fits-all" textbook, CogBooks integ printed "one-size-fits-all" textbook, CogBooks integrates videos, images, text, activities, and more to support your individualized learning for the course.
-By answering questions and honestly rating your confidence, the platform will automatically tailor a sequence of learning for you.
-If you've already fully grasped some of the more foundational content, you will have the opportunity to progress and tackle more advanced material.
-If you encounter some challenging material, the platform will provide feedback, offer you the opportunity to ask questions, and may point you to some supplementary resources to enhance your learning (and further prepare you for later assessments).
-No matter your starting point (e.g., if you've previously taken AP or IB Psychology or are completely new to the field), CogBooks promises to dynamically deliver the most effective learning path for you.
-It does so by combining clever algorithms, interactive "formative assessment" activities that serve to reinforce your understanding between formal assessments (i.e., exams), and help us identify areas that may require additional attention.
-The flexibility gives you a major say in your learning, allowing you to self-assess your understanding and choose to dig deeper into a particular topic, even if the algorithm suggests another course of action.
-As these activities take time, you'll want to plan accordingly.
-There's no reason you can't get started early on a CogBooks module, even if nothing is due for a particular class meeting, if you know you have a busy week coming up or something.
+The final exam will be cumulative, covering material presented since the very beginning of the course but with a particular focus on the material introduced since the second exam.